Best of Europe

 Details: Heidelberg tour director-led sightseeing

-Details: Heidelberg Castle & Heidelberg Tun barrel visit
+Details: Heidelberg Castle and wine barrel visit

 Head up to Heidelberg Castle, which is still a little wobbly from its partial destruction during the Thirty Years’ War, a 17th-century attack by the French, and a major lightening hit in 1764.
 The castle is considered to be one of the most important Renaissance structures north of the Alps, and the castle’s courtyard is home to the largest wine barrel in world!